 Koshi Tappu wildlife reserve has engraved a position itself as a birdwatchers’ glory.
-It was established as a wildlife reserve in 1976 with an aim to protect the last remaining population of Asiatic Wild Buffaloes in Nepal.
-Koshi Tappu Wildlife Reserve is a protected area in the Terai of eastern Nepal covering 175 km sq. of wetlands in the Sunsari, Saptari, and Udayapur districts.
+It opens as a wildlife reserve in 1976 to protect the last remaining population of Asiatic Wild Buffaloes in Nepal.
+Occur in the area of Terai of eastern Nepal covering 175 km sq. of wetlands in the Sunsari.
+It is in Saptari as well as Udayapur districts.
 The vegetation of the reserve is mainly grassland with patches of scrub and deciduous riverine forest.
-The prominent Koshi barrage on the southern side of the sanctuary has created a water reservoir where thousands of migrating waders and wildfowl take rest.
-Within this stretch, many birds and mammals are found that offer the experience of a lifetime.
+The prominent Koshi barrage on the southern side of the sanctuary has creates a water reservoir where thousands of migrating waders and wildfowl take rest.
+Within this stretch, many birds and mammals are here.
+As a result that offers the experience of a lifetime.

-Koshi Tappu Wildlife Reserve is located on the overflowing expanse of the Sapta Koshi River, Nepal’s biggest river that flows through the Koshi Tappu Wildlife Reserve.
-The Wild Buffalo, the Blue Bull, and the Gangetic Dolphin are predominant features of the Koshi Tappu Wildlife Reserve.
-Over 300 birds are available at the Koshi Tappu Wildlife Reserve for birdwatchers with the internationally endangered Swamp Partridge.
+Koshi Tappu Wildlife Reserve is located on the overflowing expanse of the Sapta Koshi River, Nepal’s biggest river that flows through here.
+The Wild Buffalo, the Blue Bull, and the Gangetic Dolphin are also predominant features of the Koshi Tappu Wildlife Reserve.
+Over 300 birds are available at the Koshi Tappu Wildlife Reserve for birdwatchers.
+With the internationally endanger Swamp Partridge.
 A wide range of faunal species inhabits the protected area.
-In its water courses and ponds, 200 species of fish have been recorded, most of which are resident.
-Two toad species, nine frog species, six lizard species, five snake species, 11 turtle species are recorded.
-Gharial and Mugger crocodile occur as well.
+In its watercourses and ponds, 200 species of fish are here.
+Also most of which are residents.
+Two toad species, nine frog species, six lizard species, five snake species, 11 turtle species are here.
+Gharial and Mugger crocodiles occur as well.
 The Koshi River also supports sparse populations of endangered species.

 It is also the site of an annual religious festival and is sacred to both Hindus and Buddhists.
 The best season for visiting here is around November to February as many birds from Siberia and Tibet migrate here at that time.
-The beautifully decorated homes and their way of living of Tharu people which is not affected by western influence can be an exciting part of the tour.
-It also serves as an ideal location to break journey while en-route to Sikkim & Darjeeling and Bhutan and have a brief relaxing stay.
+The beautifully decorated homes and their way of living of Tharu people, which is not affected by western influence, can be an exciting part of the tour.
+It also serves as an ideal location to break the journey while en-route to Sikkim & Darjeeling and Bhutan and have a brief relaxing stay.